Labor union leader calls Bellagio death a ‘freak accident’; 911 audio released

 On Tuesday, Las Vegas police released audio of a 911 call from a woman who reported that “the saw bounced and hit” the worker.

-The caller stayed on the phone for more than 7 minutes, directing ambulances to the construction site.
+The caller stayed on the phone for more than seven minutes, directing ambulances to the construction site.

 “There’s blood everywhere,” she said.
 “Please just send an ambulance.”